Get started with OpenTelemetry

 • What analytical tools will we be pushing the data to for analysis?

-OpenTelemetry needs to combine with observability to function at its best.
+OpenTelemetry needs to combine with observability backends to function at its best.
 When parts of OpenTelemetry’s Collector (the receivers, processors, and exporters) take in, compile, and distribute meaningful data and information in a format that can be analyzed properly for performance and troubleshooting purposes, developers are able to access full observability and monitoring in one tool.

 New Relic and OpenTelemetry